iaminawe/AstroNot/memory-bank/build-instructions.md

    - Remove any unsupported icons (e.g., TikTok, Medium) to prevent build failures

 2. **Notion Integration**
-   - Run `npm run sync:all` before building to ensure all Notion content is up-to-date
+   - Run `npm run sync:notion` or `npm run sync:all` before building to ensure all Notion content is up-to-date
+   - The system uses timestamp tracking to only sync content that has been updated since the last sync
    - This syncs:
      - Published posts
      - Projects
      - Testimonials
      - Hero content
      - Services
+     - Categories
      - Social links
      - Work experience
      - Author data